Back To All

 What to Measure in Software Engineering: 15 Examples of Process Metrics

-Here are a few examples of software metrics that measure the development process and software performance in engineering.
+Here are a few examples of software quality metrics that measure the development process and software performance in engineering.
 You can automatically measure these software metrics with our dev analytics tool.

 1. Lead Time